List of sports events affected by the virus from China

 HORSE RACING

 Japan Racing Association: All races from Feb.
-27 to have no spectators, indefinitely.
+27 to have no spectators.

 ICE HOCKEY